apndx/DenMaker/Documentation/implementation_document.md

 This method tries to find an entrance for each room.

 In the worst scenario, the method checks each room wall tile once, and for corner tiles two times.
 This makes the method time requirement linear O(n) where the parameter is the amount of rooms in the area.
-This seems to be in correlation with the tests, after the unefficient regioncombiner has been removed.
+This seems to be in correlation with the tests, after the unefficient regionc ombiner has been removed.

+As space requirement goes, outOfTheBox -method uses the roomList of the area and makes a new Tile list of potentia entrances.
+The size of this debends of the amount of rooms, and is max 58 tiles / room.
+This makes the space requirement linear O(n) where the n is the amount of rooms.

 ### Trimming the maze

 * Affecting parametres: Tile amount
-* Methods used: MazeBuilder.deadEndTrimmer(), deadEndHelper()
+* Methods used: MazeBuilder.deadEndTrimmer(), MazeBuilder.deadEndHelper()

 The method goes through all tiles of the area.
 If the tile has four or three solid tiles surrounding it, it is a dead end.
 Then deadends are removed recursively, until there come's an tile, that has less than three solid blocks surrounding it.

-The time requirement is quite hard to grasp, as the recursive operations can be quite long and happen quite often, and it is only done when a dead end is found.
+The time requirement is quite hard to grasp, as the operations in the while loop can take quite many rounds and happen quite often debending of the structure of the maze, and it is only done when a dead end is found.
 However, the benchmark testing seems to suggest that the performance of this algorith is near linear, so I guess these operations are rare enough.
 O(n) it might be then.

+Space requirement for trimming is O(1), as this method does not need to save other than a couple of tiles and variables.

 # Improvement suggestions

-At the moment some rooms may remain isolated, this can happen when the amount of rooms in the dungeon increases but area size remains the same.
+At the moment some rooms may remain isolated, this is more likely to happen in a very crowded area where there are a lot of rooms next to each other.
+It would be good to properly address this, and for example make a union find structure to guarantee the integrity of the den.
+Some of the den functions could be seperated as their own classes, now it is a bit messy where everything happens.
+Also the unit testing could be improved.

 ### Creating jar from the project

 Command:

 ```